Nothing quite gets football fans in a frenzy like a well-executed free kick, even more so when it is the deciding goal in a match.

-Remember David Beckham’s last-gasp free-kick against Greece prior to the 2002 World Cup or Ronaldinho’s incredible free-kick that bamboozled English goalkeeper David Seaman in the 2002 World Cup, or Cristiano Ronaldo’s numerous scorching kicks from outside the box?
+Remember David Beckham’s last-gasp free kick against Greece prior to the 2002 World Cup or Ronaldinho’s incredible one that bamboozled English goalkeeper David Seaman in the 2002 World Cup, or Cristiano Ronaldo’s numerous scorching kicks from outside the box?

 Here, we take a look at how to hit a free-kick- be it scoring or assisting from this set-piece situation:

 Before you step up to take the free-kick, see where the goalkeeper is standing as well as the defensive wall.
 Place the ball on the pitch and take a few steps back.
 Most players take more steps to get power on the ball, while those that curl the ball take fewer steps and angle their run up instead.

 After noticing where your keeper is standing, picture where you are going to shoot the ball.
 It is easier to curl the ball outside to inside (i.e from left to right for a right-footed player and vice versa for a left-footed player) rather than inside to outside.

 If you’re going for a curler (a ball that curves more than has speed or pace) take an angular run-up and a short one.
 Hit with the inside of your foot on the middle of the ball with your standing foot acting as a pivot and perpendicular to where the ball is placed and facing the direction of where you want the ball to go.